 Some of our favorite shots are alcoholic beverages.
 Not for the reason you’re thinking – although we do love a good drink.
 Capturing the right beverage image challenges us to be creative, savvy and collaborative.
 Our goal is to leave your mouth watering and thirsty for more.

-Each of our shoots follow similar stages.
+Each of our food and drink photography shoots follow similar stages.
 Here are our go-to stages for shooting beverages:

 This is a rough outline of the steps we take in preparation of shooting beverages.
 Anyway, it’s five o’clock somewhere.
 Drinks on us!